 Commenting on the data, Anirvan Banerji, from ECRI said

-"We are now in a severe recession."
+"We are now in a severe recession."and

 "The leading indicators are showing no light at the end of this tunnel.
 In the last week of October they registered their worst readings in their six decades of history.
 It tells you the economy's not just down, it's plunging.
 There is no end in sight to this recession."